About Cautley Spout

 However, I also felt like there was so much more that was left on the table.

-Cautley Spout resides in the Yorkshire Dales National Park near Cumbria, England.
+Cautley Spout resides in the Yorkshire Dales National Park near Sedbergh in Cumbria County, England.
 It may be administered by the Yorkshire Dales National Park Authority.
 For information or inquiries about the area as well as current conditions, you can visit their website.

 So we’ll describe how we got to the pullout described above from Kirkby Stephen.